junxit/us-congress-bills-116/metadata.md

 - 2019-12-09 — Placed on the Union Calendar, Calendar No. 263.
 - 2019-12-09 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-328, Part I.
 - 2019-12-09 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-328, Part I.
+- 2019-12-10 — Rules Committee Resolution H. Res.
+758 Reported to House.
+The rule provides for consideration of H.R.
+3, under a structured rule, with 4 hours of general debate.
+The rule provides for consideration of H.R.
+5038 under a closed rule, with 1 hour of general debate.
+The rule provides for consideration of the conference report to accompany S. 1790 with 1 hour of debate.
+- 2019-12-11 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2019-12-11 — Considered as unfinished business. (consideration: CR H10093-10096)
+- 2019-12-11 — Considered under the provisions of rule H. Res.
+758. (consideration: CR H10044-10082)
+- 2019-12-11 — DEBATE - The House proceeded with 10 minutes of debate on the Biggs motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to strike sections 204(a) and (b) from the bill.
+- 2019-12-11 — DEBATE - The House proceeded with one hour of debate on H.R.
+5038.
+- 2019-12-11 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2019-12-11 — House amendment offered
+- 2019-12-11 — Motion to reconsider laid on the table.
+Objection was heard.
+- 2019-12-11 — Mr. Biggs moved to recommit with instructions to the Committee on the Judiciary. (text: CR H10093)
+- 2019-12-11 — Mr. McGovern moved to table the motion to reconsider
+- 2019-12-11 — Ms. Lofgren moved to reconsider the vote.
+- 2019-12-11 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2019-12-11 — On motion to recommit with instructions Failed by recorded vote: 193 - 230 (Roll no. 673).
+- 2019-12-11 — On passage Passed by recorded vote: 260 - 165, 1 Present (Roll no. 674). (text: CR H10045-10066)
+- 2019-12-11 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of rule XIX, the Chair postponed further proceedings on H.R.
+5038.
+- 2019-12-11 — Passed/agreed to in House: On passage Passed by recorded vote: 260 - 165, 1 Present (Roll no. 674).(text: CR H10045-10066)
+- 2019-12-11 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2019-12-11 — The previous question was ordered pursuant to the rule.
+- 2019-12-11 — The rule provides for consideration of H.R.
+3, under a structured rule, with 4 hours of general debate.
+The rule provides for consideration of H.R.
+5038 under a closed rule, with 1 hour of general debate.
+The rule provides for consideration of the conference report to accompany S. 1790 with 1 hour of debate.